-Women lead in cancer deaths with 18,772 dying from the different types compared to 14,215 men yearly, representing 56 percent of the total deaths, according to World Health Organisation (WHO).
+Women lead in cancer deaths with 18,772 dying from the different types compared to 14,215 men yearly, representing 56 percent of the total deaths, according to WHO.

 Cervical cancer is the leading cancer killer in women in Kenya, with an estimated 3,286 deaths each year.

-"Some women decline the treatment, fearing that their husbands will refuse to abstain from sex afterwards.
-After treatment of precancerous lesions of the cervix with thermo-coagulation, a patient should abstain from sex for 30 days until they are healed,” Ms Mwaura said, adding that some patients are also in denial when they are told of the diagnosis and walk away, never to return.
+"Some women decline treatment, fearing that their husbands will refuse to abstain from sex afterward.
+After treatment of precancerous lesions of the cervix with thermo-coagulation, a woman is told to abstain from sex for 30 days," Ms Mwaura said, adding that some patients are also in denial when they are told of the diagnosis and walk away, never to return for treatment.

 Before Ms Wanjiru was treated using thermo-coagulation, she was asked to come with her husband.

 "He had to give consent because I couldn't have gone ahead with the treatment then he refuses to abstain from sex for a month.
-He didn't know much about the treatment but when he heard that the abnormality would multiply and become cervical cancer, he agreed quickly.
-The chances of surviving cancer especially if you live in low-income neighbourhoods like ours is very low," says the mother-of-one.
+He didn't know much about the treatment but when he heard that the abnormal cells could multiply or turn into cervical cancer, he agreed quickly.
+The chances of beating cancer especially if you aren't rich like me is very low," says the mother-of-one.

 Myths that thermo-coagulation causes infertility or it will not rid the cervix of the lesions also inhibit the take-up.

-"It is associated with premature deliveries in pregnant women but this is very rare, less than five percent,” Dr Kisilu said, adding that after treatment, a patient is required to follow up tests after six months to one year.
+"It has very few risks.
+It is associated with premature deliveries in pregnant women but this is extremely rare," Dr Kisilu said, adding that after treatment, a patient should do follow-up tests after six months to one year.

-What worries Ms Wanjiru is the number of young women who know nothing about early screening and those who fear going for pelvic check-ups.
+However, what worries Ms Wanjiru is the number of young women who know little about early cervical cancer screening and those who do are skeptical about pelvic check-ups.

-"The treatment was painless, just a backache that eased after I took painkillers.
-I went back to work after a day and resumed my normal chores, including fetching water from a nearby borehole and carrying it up the stairs to my house," she said.
+"The treatment was painless, just a backache that disappeared after I took painkillers.
+I went back to plaiting people's hair after a day and resumed my normal chores, including fetching water from a nearby borehole and carrying it up the stairs to my house," she says.